 Lastly, leaders should find more innovative and fun ways to informally interact with their teams to help people loosen up and get to know each other better.
 There are more options than just happy hour.

 What can society do to motivate more women to opt for uncommon professional choices and paths, such as Risk Advisory?

-Taryn Allen: The conversation about a women’s path in the workplace must change–we must think differently, and it must start early.
-As little girls, we are intensely pushed towards dolls and kitchen sets, dresses, and makeup.
-Although, there is nothing wrong with these activities, other important areas like sciences, math, and engineering are left unexposed to girls.
+Taryn Allen: The conversation about a women’s path in the workplace must change–we must think differently and it must start early.
+As little girls, we are intensely pushed towards dolls and kitchen sets, dresses and makeup.
+Although, there is nothing wrong with these activities, other important areas like sciences, math and engineering are left unexposed to girls.
 As we grow older and enter the workplace, we should be valued in the same light as our male colleagues.
 We should be considered on our merit and not dismissed due to primitive and outdated norms.
 There are many assumptions about how women should scale down or forgo opportunities or projects because we value career less than our male counterparts, which is so untrue.
 Ultimately, deeply embedded biases need to change—from the options that are presented to us as children to the opportunities available to us as we get older.
 Women want meaningful and challenging opportunities for career growth.
-Organizations need to remain vigilant about these perceptions that restrain women, confront these biases, and drive real change through challenging assignments and providing women with equal opportunities for career growth.
+Organisations need to remain vigilant about these perceptions that restrain women, confront these biases and drive real change through challenging assignments and providing women with equal opportunities for career growth.

 What are ways that you and others can make an impact to foster the professionals of tomorrow and encourage women to explore a career within risk?

-Taryn Allen: We have to make sure we have women in leadership roles, and those women need to pull other women up, give them advice, and provide insight about what it’s like to climb the ranks within the field.
+Taryn Allen: We have to make sure we have women in leadership roles and those women need to pull other women up, give them advice and provide insight about what it’s like to climb the ranks within the field.
 Making it our priority, our responsibility, to help others move forward will shape the female professionals of tomorrow.

 View Deloitte’s Women in Risk Advisory series